2008-09: Lee Moffie posted 9 goals, 35 assists, and 97 penalty minutes in 55 games with the Waterloo Black Hawks of the USHL.

-2009-10: In 29 games with the University of Michigan Moffie posted 4 goals, 8 assists and 27 penalty minutes.
+2009-10: In 29 games with the University of Michigan, Moffie posted 4 goals, 8 assists and 27 penalty minutes.
 He was also a plus-2.
-Was drafted by San Jose in the 7th round, 188th overall, of the 2010 NHL Draft.
+Was drafted by the San Jose Sharks in the seventh round, 188th overall, of the 2010 NHL Draft.

 2010-11: Moffie skated in 32 of 44 games for NCAA runner-up Michigan as a sophomore and led all Wolverines defensemen with 8 goals.
 Moffie's defensive game was sometimes suspect but he finished the season +9 and had 9 assists with 16 PMs.
 Five of his eight goals were scored on the power play.
 Michigan finished first in the CCHA and won the league's third place game.
 After shutting out high-powered WCHA champ North Dakota in the Frozen Four semifinal, the Wolverines lost to Minnesota-Duluth in overtime in the national championship game.

 2011-12: Moffie had a solid junior season at the University of Michigan where the puck moving defenseman nearly doubled his last season's numbers, scoring seven goals along with 25 assists (led the team) and a plus 23 rating in 41 NCAA games.
 The mobile defender played on both specialty teams scoring two power play goals, a shorthanded goal along with two game winning goals for the Wolverines this year.
 He played most of the second half of the season with his shutdown partner, Jon Merrill (NJD) who clearly helped the offensive defenseman develop his overall game.
 He gained valuable experience playing big minutes in the CCHA Playoffs and the NCAA tournament.